-When I found out I was pregnant I was overjoyed!
-With all of the excitement of welcoming a new baby I found myself buying everything under the sun.
-Between nursery items to the highest quality onesies to a mobile that was over $100 I realized it was best to cut back if we decide to have another little one.
-As my husband and I have talked about the idea, I decide it was time to set some guidelines.
-My newfound knowledge and experience as a mom has made me an expert on what to splurge on for your new arrival, and what to save on.
-Hopefully these tips will help you prepare for your baby- on a budget!
+When I found out I was pregnant, I was overjoyed!
+With all of the excitement of welcoming a new baby, I found myself buying everything under the sun.
+Between nursery items to the highest quality onesies to a mobile that was over $100, I realized it was best to cut back if we decide to have another little one.
+As my husband and I talked about the idea, I decided it was time to set some guidelines.
+My newfound knowledge and experience as a mom have made me an expert on what to splurge on for your new arrival and what to save on.
+Hopefully, these tips will help you prepare for your baby- on a budget!

 Safety First: Car Seat